 You can only exclude $1 million of forgiven debt, or $2 million if you are married and filing a joint tax return.

 If you default on a mortgage that’s secured by property that isn’t your primary residence, you’ll likely owe tax on any forgiven deficiency debt.
 So, for example, if you walk away from a loan on your second house in the country, expect a Form 1099 in the mail.
 The same is true for loans on non-residential real estate.

-Similarly, if you take out a home equity loan and take that world trip you’ve been dreaming of instead of using the money to improve your house, you may end up on the wrong side of a tax bill.
+Similarly, if you take out a home equity loan and take that world trip you’ve been dreaming of instead of using the money to improve your house, you might end up on the wrong side of a tax bill.

 EXAMPLE: Harry owes $200,000 on his second home, which is foreclosed and sold at auction for $150,000.
-The lender files an IRS Form 1099-C, reporting the $50,000 difference as cancelled, which means it is taxable income to Harry.
+The lender files an IRS Form 1099-C, reporting the $50,000 difference as canceled, which means it is taxable income to Harry.